DaffaSuadaa/DaffaSuadaa/README.md

 ### About Me

-I am fresh graduate in Information System from Bakrie University, who always expand experiences and knowledge.
-A well-rounded person with multiple IT Industry background like Database, IT Project, Social Media and Design.

-My experience with databases emerged when I entered high school, where I developed a relational database and integrated it into a program.
+My experience with data when I entered high school, where I developed a relational database and integrated it into a program.
 Since college, I got some work experience and all related to data, especially when I got the BRILinkPoin project, where I had to get insight from more than 1 million data.

 I decided to take some certifications one of which is **[Google Data Analytics](https://coursera.org/share/58eed59e497d5976825f09ac9c26bcf1)**.